Introducing Stock Rover V8 – Part I

 The Price / Earnings ratio is just one of 100+ financial metrics that can be charted.
 You can chart fundamental metrics against each other or compare the same metric for multiple companies.
 This is extremely useful for pair trading and comparing a company to its peers.

 We hope your portfolio was constructed with an appropriate risk tolerance for your investment goals.
-While the S&P 500 is the most common benchmark it isn’t necessarily the right benchmark for your portfolio as we all different goals at different times.
-Stock Rover let’s you compare the total return performance (including dividends) of your portfolio against any benchmark you favor, whether that’s a popular index, ETF, or another portfolio.
-One click on this index benchmark sets it as a baseline for the chart, or as the quants would say, normalizes the chart for the performance of the S&P 500:
+While the S&P 500 is the most common benchmark it isn’t necessarily the right benchmark for your portfolio as we all have different goals at different times.
+Stock Rover lets you compare the total return performance (including dividends) of your portfolio against any benchmark you favor, whether that’s a popular index, ETF, or another portfolio.
+One-click on this index benchmark sets it as a baseline for the chart, or as the quants would say, normalizes the chart for the performance of the S&P 500:

-In addition to the great features listed above, Stock Rover offers a powerful and ever growing set of technicals and events including:
+In addition to the great features listed above, Stock Rover offers a powerful and ever-growing set of technicals and events as well as Candlesticks and OHLC charts.

 Charts can display up to 3 different SMA lines each set to any period.
 Stock prices are volatile and the moving average indicator smoothens the volatility to highlight the overall trend.